rosin-project/press_kit/how_to_manage_your_ftp_page.md

     1. _Featured Image_:
+      :nerd_face: FTPs without _Featured Image_ will be listed at the end.
       Use the _Featured Image_ (recommended format is `3 x 4`) as an eyecatcher for the [FTP-overview][2].
 Moreover, as soon as we disseminate your sub-page on social media (twitter, linkedin, etc.) this image will be crawled automatically.
       In order to change it click on the image.
 You can easily delete uploaded images by the button `Delete Permanently`.
       ![image](https://user-images.githubusercontent.com/17281534/43964447-2bc23c6e-9cbd-11e8-866d-62bdb017b57a.png)